 - The Theological Track to specialize in Bible, theological, or historical studies.

 - Visit either Israel or Greece and Turkey on faculty-led study tours for elective credit

 The M.A.
-(Biblical and Theological Studies) may be completed in two years’ time through conventional courses on any of our seminary campuses, or at our online campus.
+(Biblical and Theological Studies) may be completed in two years’ time through conventional courses on any of our seminary campuses, at our online campus, or by completing some studies at Seattle Teaching Site in addition to final studies at any degree-granting campus.
 Students who live at a distance may also complete their training without the need to relocate or leave their ministry context through the following scheduling options, though their completion timeframe may be extended:

 |Monday Track||Complete your training in one day of class on campus per week.|

 |In-Ministry Track||Combines 44 credits of online learning with 5 weeklong trips to campus for live courses.|

 |Online Courses||Take up to 44 credits online with support from dedicated course instructors.
 Choose from any of 80 courses in any semester.|